larsjuhljensen/tagger/README.md

 Let's say you are interested in the human protein P53.
 You want to find all the mentions of P53 in the literature.
 However, P53 can be spelled in a variety of ways P53, P-53, etc, and you would like to find all of them.

 Some of this expansion is done automatically.
+LARS, which?

 ## Running tagcorpus ##